5 Tips For A Happy Camping & Glamping Holiday With Your Dog!

 This seems like an obvious one, but I have seen this myself, people get caught up enjoying themselves on holiday and forget on a hot sunny day to leave a bowl of water the dog can reach when they are tied up by the camping pitch.

-Also dogs can really struggle in the heat, so make sure there is somewhere for them with a bit of shade.
+Dogs can really struggle in the heat, so make sure there is somewhere for them with a bit of shade and access to water.

 3. Bring a few dog towels